robbestad/react-breadcrumbs/README.md

     % npm install react-breadcrumbs --save

-Semver:

-0.13 branch

-    % npm install react-breadcrumbs@0.13.x --save

-1.0.0 beta branch

-    % npm install react-breadcrumbs@1.0.x --save

 ## Versioning

   The aim is to correlate with react-router.

-  Note: There are now two branches of react-breadcrumbs, a version for the 0.13-branch of react-router and one for the 1.0.0-beta1.
-Please take care that you use the one that matches your installed version of React-Router.

-  *NB!* The _master_ branch mirrors the _0.13_ branch
+  Note: The _master_ branch mirrors the _1.0_ branch

+  Please use the _master_ branch only

+  The 0.13 branch is now considered legacy.

 ## Usage